v-k-/first-node/README.md

-It's just a first project to learn GitHub && node
+It's just a first project to learn GitHub && node <this line was added at GitHub site>

-Hello, nothing here yet...
+Hello, nothing here yet... <this line was added localy>